mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 # Manufacturing process quality

 Predicting process result quality is a common task in manufacturing analytics.
-Manufacturing plants commonly use quality predictions to gain a competitive edge over their competitors, improve their products or increase their customers satisfaction. **MindsDB** is a tool that can help you solve quality prediction tasks **easily** and **effectively**
+Manufacturing plants commonly use quality predictions to gain a competitive edge over their competitors, improve their products or increase their customers satisfaction. **MindsDB** is a tool that can help you solve quality prediction tasks **easily** and **effectively** using machine learning.
+MindsDB abstracts ML models as virtual “AI Tables” in databases and you can make predictions just using normal SQL commands.

 In this tutorial you will learn how to predict the quality of a mining process using **MindsDB** and **PostgreSQL**.